 To those impacted and the rest of our team, I'm deeply sorry to have let you down.

 We truly appreciate the contributions that our departing team members have made to our company.
 There is no perfect way to do this type of layoff, particularly in a fully remote company.
 We tried to take as many best practices from Airbnb and others to make this as respectful as possible.
 We are offering every departing employee extended severance, insurance coverage, dropping our one year options vesting cliff, allowing employees to keep their company-provided laptops and full home office setups, and offering placement assistance.
 These are great people, and any company would be incredibly lucky to have them on their team.
-We'll be publishing a list of impacted employees who opt-in to having their contact information shared.

 In trying to inspect deeply how we got to this point, I realize that there are many symptoms and contributing factors.
 We hired too fast in some areas and too slow in others.
 We focused on company building when we needed to keep our attention on customers and product execution.
 We needed too much hand-holding to get customers to the level of integration that would make them highly successful with our product.
 Various team members tried to get my attention on these issues, but I didn't heed their advice.
 I should have prevented some of these issues from coming and others I should have caught sooner.
 We started addressing some of these challenges in recent months, but unfortunately the impacts of those changes aren't realized overnight.